MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 Consider the following use cases:

-*   An email app that lets you compose messages and send them at any time, even when offline.
+*   An email app that lets users compose messages and send them at any time, even when offline.
-*   A news app that fetches new article every day for you to read the next time you open the app.
+*   A news app that fetches new articles every day for users to read next time they open the app.
-*   A music app that lets you download songs for listening offline.
+*   A music app that lets users download songs for listening offline.

 All three use cases, and more, are possible with the following APIs: